 Smart groups and contacts have already been discussed before in our knowledge base here, it is highly advised that you read through this to get a basic understanding of how the items work.

-Both items can be created in one very simple way, at the top of your CloudManager screen there is a white bar where you can type to search for users or details, if you click on the down arrow in the far right this will bring up our advanced search functionality giving you access to all the fields we search against user accounts for as seen below:
+Both items can be created in one very simple way, at the top of your CloudM Manage screen there is a white bar where you can type to search for users or details.
+If you click on the down arrow in the far right, this will bring up our advanced search functionality.
+Select Smart Group from the Type drop down menu to view the relevant search fields, as seen below:

 When providing a search query you can connect several different values together to create a logical expression, this is done through the use of brackets & the keywords "AND", "OR", and "NOT".
 An example of such a search query might look as such: